'In the Boat'

 From 2020-2022, Navajo Lake saw an enormous increase in fishing pressure.
 Everyone was outside, everyone was keeping fish, and the bigger crappie - the 12-18 inch fish that had survived years of natural selection - got hammered.
 What we're left with now is a population made of mostly smaller, younger fish competing for the same food resources.

 In any fish population, you have a trophic pyramid: fewer large predators at the top, more smaller fish at the bottom.
 When you remove too many large fish too quickly, the remaining population explodes.
 More fish competing for the same amount of food means slower individual growth rates.
 Instead of growing into trophies, fish stay smaller because they're burning energy competing rather than growing.
+Bill Mollison breaks this down well in the context of pond management - predator-prey ratios matter, and overpopulation of any one class leads to stunting across the board.
+The same principle applies to larger fisheries.
+Remove the top of the pyramid, and the base gets crowded.

 Here's where selective harvest helps: New Mexico and Colorado both allow 20 crappie per angler.
 If you're going to keep a limit, harvest the smaller fish in the 6-10 inch range.
 They are excellent scaled and fried whole.
 By removing the over-populated, bottom-of-the-pyramid fish, you allow the remaining fish more access to forage, which means faster growth rates and a better chance at developing trophy-class crappie again in a few years.
 Release any crappie over 12 inches.
 Those bigger fish are your broodstock - the genetics you want reproducing.
 They need all the help they can get surviving the pike!
+(These numbers apply to Navajo Lake only and are based on hundreds of hours on the water and hundreds of boated fish, not to mention the trove of data that live sonar has revealed in the last five years.
+They do not apply to other fisheries.)

 In the meantime, the pike and bass are getting fat on this abundant forage.
 And after you fry up a limit of crappie, you will too.